osrf/gazebo_tutorials/building_editor/tutorial.md

 ## Edit windows and doors

+Now let's play around with windows and doors.
+As you did for the walls, now try the different ways below in which you can edit these features.
+You can try making them fit more precisely the floor plan below.

 * On the 2D View, click on the feature to be edited.

     a.
 Translate the feature by dragging it to a new position.
-Windows and doors automatically snap to walls.
+Remember that windows and doors automatically snap to walls and it doesn't make much sense to have them detached from any walls, as they represent holes on a wall.

     b.
 Rotate the feature by dragging its rotation handle.
+However, currently, as long as they are attached to a wall, their orientation doesn't make a difference.

     c.
 Resize the feature's width by dragging one of the end points.